codepress/admin-columns/readme.txt

 == Changelog ==

 = 2.3.5 =
+* [Added] Column width has a text field to enter the width
+* [Added] Column width can be set to pixels or percentages
 * [Added] Added a width indicator to the column settings header

 = 2.3.4 =